pinterf/TComb/README.md

 * Removed/changed "opt" parameter

 In 2021 came a general bugfix release by pinterf.
-Added linux port, external assembler was rewritten in SIMD intrinsics.
+Added linux port, the missing 8 bit Y and YUV formats, external assembler was rewritten in SIMD intrinsics.

 ### Programmer Notes